 Spoon the cake batter into the prepared pan, give the pan a little shake to level the top then get it right in the oven on the middle shelf.

-Bake for 50 minutes, or until golden, starting to come away from the edges of the pan, and a skewer, toothpick or thin knife inserted into the middle comes out clean.
-It's important to not open the oven door while the cake is cooking (until at least 40 minutes into the cook time) and it's also important to not overcook it.
-This cake is supposed to be damp/very moist inside.
+Bake for about 50 minutes, or until deeply golden, starting to come away from the edges of the pan, and a skewer, toothpick or thin knife inserted into the middle comes out clean.
+It's important not to open the oven door while the cake is cooking (until at least 40 minutes into the cook time), and it's also important not to overcook it.
+This cake is supposed to be puddingy and very moist inside.

-Place the cake, still in its pan (don't remove it) on a wire rack and allow to cool completely.
+Place the cake, still in its pan, on a wire rack and allow to cool completely.
+Do not try to remove it while it's hot/warm.

-When fully cooled remove from the pan.
+When fully cooled, remove from the pan.
 If the sides of the pan aren't lined, first loosen the edges with a thin spatula or knife.
-If it's a springform pan removing it is easy.
+Place a large plate upside down over the cake pan and very carefully invert the cake onto the plate.
+To get the cake the right way up, gently place another plate on top of the cake, then flip it over.
 If not, place a large plate upside down over the cake pan and very carefully invert the cake onto the plate.
-To get the cake the right way up, gently place another plate on top of the cake then flip it over.
+To get the cake the right way up, gently place another plate on top of the cake, then flip it over.

 NOTES